• Skip to main content

 • all purpose flour

-• fresh lemon juice
+• lemon juice

-• fresh lemon zest
+• lemon zest

-• sanding sugar for topping (optional)
+• sanding sugar – optional for topping for a little decoration!

 Spritz Cookie Techniques